Harikrishnans: Alternate ending

-In the uncensored cut of the film, the leaf fell on Hari's name and she presumably marries him and Krishnan becomes her friend.
-There was also another ending planned with Shah Rukh Khan.
+In the uncensored cut of the film, the leaf lands on Krishnan's name, and it is presumed that she makes him her friend.
+It is likely that Krishnan would suggest Hari as the one to marry her.

+There was another ending planned with Shah Rukh Khan.
 He was proposed to do the role of the lover of Meera.
 But due to some technical problems it was cancelled.